 People who wish to use Xanax as a recreational drug cannot always get illicit prescriptions from unscrupulous doctors, so they need to source it on the street.
 Reports are published about young people using Xanax to “self-medicate” so they can deal with their self-diagnosed anxiety.

 Others appreciate Xanax’s “zombie-like” affects.
 Daring users who mix Xanax and booze risk a synergistic high.
 These folks end up in emergency rooms and morgues.

-Xanax: With such illegal use, called a “street drug,” even if its distributors sell it on the Dark Web.
-In classic “Breaking Bad” form, people with access to precursors or intermediate ingredients produce Alprazolam in their own laboratories.
+Xanax: With such illegal use, it is called a “street drug,” even if its distributors sell it on the Dark Web.
+In the classic “Breaking Bad” form, people with access to precursors or intermediate ingredients produce alprazolam in their own laboratories.

-The U.S. DEA classifies Xanax and the other Alprazolam equivalent products as Schedule IV substances which means they have potential for abuse and addiction or drug dependency.
-Therefore, Xanax should only used under the supervision or behest of an attending physician.
+The U.S. DEA classifies Xanax and the other Alprazolam equivalent products as Schedule IV substances, which means they have potential for abuse, addiction, or drug dependency.
+Therefore, Xanax should only be used under the supervision or behest of an attending physician.
 While law enforcers do what they can to stop the illicit trafficking of this drug, the other means of controlling its use is through drug testing.

-Policemen cannot pull in random suspects for drug testing because this would defy their Constitutional rights.
+Policemen cannot pull in random suspects for drug testing because this would defy their constitutional rights.
 Organizations that screen applicants for jobs and other opportunities may require a drug test.
-These companies find it necessary to have drug-free workplaces not only to weed out drug offenders, but to ensure that people legally undergoing medication do not pose any danger to themselves, fellow workers, or the work itself due to the debilitating effects such drugs may have on their performance and health.
+These companies find it necessary to have drug-free workplaces not only to weed out drug offenders but also to ensure that people legally undergoing medication do not pose any danger to themselves, fellow workers, or the work itself due to the debilitating effects such drugs may have on their performance and health.